Andrus Center for Public Policy

 About the Center

 Events at the Andrus Center are organized on the principle that the responsibility of citizenship is not merely to participate, but to participate based on knowledge and information that form the basis for intelligent decisions.
-To that end, the Center organizes events that highlight independent, non-partisan engagement on critical issues confronting Idaho, the American West and the United States.
-View Annual Events.
+To that end, the Center organizes events that facilitate discussion and policy formation on our legacy issues — wise use of our environmental resources, proper funding of education for our children, and the cultivation of leadership from all segments of our society.
+View Andrus Center Events.

 Support the Center

-The Andrus Center for Public Policy is a non-profit 501(c)(3) organization within the College of Social Sciences and Public Affairs at Boise State University.
-The Center is overseen by a volunteer Board of Governors with four term Idaho Governor, Cecil D. Andrus, serving as volunteer Chairman.
-If you enjoy what the Andrus Center has to offer then please consider a one-time, monthly or sustaining gift.
-Support the Center
+The Andrus Center for Public Policy is a nonprofit 501(c)(3) organization within the School of Public Service at Boise State University.
+The Center is overseen by a Board of Governors with four-term Idaho Governor, Cecil D. Andrus, serving as Chairman.
+If you enjoy what the Andrus Center has to offer, please consider a one-time, monthly, or sustaining gift.
+Make an online Donation.